 - a. class attendance, completion of assignments, and substantiated academic progress in required courses; - b. unusual circumstances, such as extended medical confinement or a death in the family; - c. utilization of campus supportive services; or - d. response to Financial Aid Office contacts.

-Students who are not removed from suspension by the Director after the summary review may make written appeal to the Midland College Financial Aid Appeals Committee.
+Students who are not removed from suspension by the Director after the summary review may make written appeal to the Midland College Vice President of Student Services.
 Written procedures are available in the Financial Aid Office.

 Academic Information